-- Development: Identification, development and presentation of appropriate courses SARWA & others.
-Certification by SARWA of its members.
-Accreditation by SAQA, PLATO and IRWA courses.
+- Development: Identification, development and presentation of appropriate courses.
+National and International certification of its members who have successfully completed courses.
+Continuous Development recognition awarded by SAGC and SACPVP.
 Social uplifting through education.

 - Code of conduct: Adheres to the existing code of conduct and ethics.

 - Marketing: Membership drive for SARWA acceptance by stakeholders.